JimDesu/basis-lang/spec.md

 Dictionary entries stay monomorphic (3-word-slot parameter types, representable in the command-type grammar); when a caller passes plain values, both are boxed at one boundary and receive one dictionary (Appendix F.13's same-site selection); witness divergence arises only from pre-boxed existentials, with witness narrowing (&sect;7.14) as the spelled remedy where an algorithm needs witness agreement.

-**One introduction form, both levels.** `(V:C)` is the introduction spelling at top level *and* in class bodies; position carries the remaining meaning &mdash; top level: witness-polymorphic Case A, one flowed dictionary; body, receiver: the member variable; body, non-receiver: a match group.
+**One introduction form, both levels.** `(V:C)` is the introduction spelling at top level *and* in concept bodies; position carries the remaining meaning &mdash; top level: witness-polymorphic Case A, one flowed dictionary; body, receiver: the member variable; body, non-receiver: a match group.
 The uniform reading: *positions sharing a variable share a type; the variable introduced at the receiver additionally names THE member type.* (The parens do deliberate work for the human parser in a colon-heavy syntax; and one level's machinery difference &mdash; flowed dictionary versus per-slot &mdash; is compiler-internal, invisible in the reading.)

-A class is **not final**: a class may be extended by adding new witness declarations at any module that imports it.
-The no-final discipline matches the open-world nature of typeclass-style mechanisms; a library that defines a class admits witness declarations from downstream modules without coordination.
+A concept is **not final**: a concept may be extended by adding new witness declarations at any module that imports it.
+The no-final discipline matches the open-world nature of typeclass-style mechanisms; a library that defines a concept admits witness declarations from downstream modules without coordination.

-### 9.2 Combined Classes
+### 9.2 Combined Concepts

-A **combined class** declaration names the conjunction of two or more existing classes, optionally adding signatures of its own.
+A **combined concept** declaration names the conjunction of two or more existing concepts, optionally adding signatures of its own.
 The forms are:

-    .class CombinedC : C1, C2                ; pure conjunction; no new signatures
+    .concept CombinedC : C1, C2                ; pure conjunction; no new signatures

-    .class CombinedC : C1, C2                ; conjunction plus additional signatures
+    .concept CombinedC : C1, C2                ; conjunction plus additional signatures
         .decl method1 : ...
         .cmd method2 : ... = ...

-The combined class declares that any type satisfying `CombinedC` must satisfy `C1`, must satisfy `C2`, and must provide implementations for any signatures declared in the combined class's own body.
-The combined-class form is a convenience over writing the two parent-class constraints separately at every parameter position &mdash; a single name `CombinedC` replaces the longer constraint repetition at use sites &mdash; and is the surface for declaring a class that extends multiple existing contracts simultaneously.
+The combined concept declares that any type satisfying `CombinedC` must satisfy `C1`, must satisfy `C2`, and must provide implementations for any signatures declared in the combined concept's own body.
+The combined-concept form is a convenience over writing the two parent-concept constraints separately at every parameter position &mdash; a single name `CombinedC` replaces the longer constraint repetition at use sites &mdash; and is the surface for declaring a concept that extends multiple existing contracts simultaneously.

-A combined class may carry type parameters of its own, like any class: `.class OrderedMap[K, V] : Ord[K], MapLike[K, V]` declares a combined class with two type parameters (`K`, `V`) whose members satisfy both `Ord[K]` and `MapLike[K, V]`.
-The type parameters of the combined class are bound at witness declaration time and propagated to each parent class's parameters at the matching positions.
+A combined concept may carry type parameters of its own, like any concept: `.concept OrderedMap[K, V] : Ord[K], MapLike[K, V]` declares a combined concept with two type parameters (`K`, `V`) whose members satisfy both `Ord[K]` and `MapLike[K, V]`.
+The type parameters of the combined concept are bound at witness declaration time and propagated to each parent concept's parameters at the matching positions.

-**Implicit inhabitation for pure-conjunction combined classes.** When a combined class declares no own signatures (pure conjunction), any type satisfying all the parent classes is *automatically* a member of the combined class.
-No explicit witness declaration is required; membership is derived from the type's parent-class witnesses, checked at each use site against the site's import graph.
-Under coexistence the derivation is **componentwise**: a use of `CombinedC` on `T` auto-resolves iff *each* parent pair `(T, C_i)` resolves at the site under the ordinary precedence chain (&sect;9.15 &mdash; per-site name, `.using`, unique-visible, the parent class's own canonical default); if any parent pair is unresolvable-ambiguous, the site errors **naming that parent specifically**.
+**Implicit inhabitation for pure-conjunction combined concepts.** When a combined concept declares no own signatures (pure conjunction), any type satisfying all the parent concepts is *automatically* a member of the combined concept.
+No explicit witness declaration is required; membership is derived from the type's parent-concept witnesses, checked at each use site against the site's import graph.
+Under coexistence the derivation is **componentwise**: a use of `CombinedC` on `T` auto-resolves iff *each* parent pair `(T, C_i)` resolves at the site under the ordinary precedence chain (&sect;9.15 &mdash; per-site name, `.using`, unique-visible, the parent concept's own canonical default); if any parent pair is unresolvable-ambiguous, the site errors **naming that parent specifically**.
 Implicit inhabitation thus survives exactly where it was ever unambiguous, and degrades to a precise must-name error where it was not.

-**Explicit combined witnesses.** A named witness may be declared for a combined class in two circumstances. *Required*: when the combined class declares own signatures, implicit inhabitation is disallowed and an explicit declaration supplies the own-signature implementations through the standard channels (&sect;9.4), with the parent parts picked up per the co-location rule (&sect;9.5). *Elective, under coexistence*: a named combined witness **binds its parent choices**, amortizing componentwise ambiguity into one name &mdash; the declaration's parens clause holds uppercase-LHS parent bindings alongside any lowercase-LHS mappings, machine-separated by the capitalization discipline (&sect;9.4):
+**Explicit combined witnesses.** A named witness may be declared for a combined concept in two circumstances. *Required*: when the combined concept declares own signatures, implicit inhabitation is disallowed and an explicit declaration supplies the own-signature implementations through the standard channels (&sect;9.4), with the parent parts picked up per the co-location rule (&sect;9.5). *Elective, under coexistence*: a named combined witness **binds its parent choices**, amortizing componentwise ambiguity into one name &mdash; the declaration's parens clause holds uppercase-LHS parent bindings alongside any lowercase-LHS mappings, machine-separated by the capitalization discipline (&sect;9.4):

 ```
 .witness ReverseOrdShow[NumberField] : OrdShow (Ord = ReverseOrd)